ntmarston/exosystem/README.md

 # exosystem
-(Intended to be) A tool for exoplanet visualization and demographics projects
+A tool for exoplanet visualization and demographics projects.
+Check out the demo notebook for more info!